 Ethics: Old school and a new vision for the future of journalism – hosted by WAN-IFRA

 In this talk, Aidan White analysed how journalism with a public purpose is being overwhelmed by a “post-truth” movement in which facts and expert opinion are sidelined.
-Public trust, Aidan argued, can only return when people have confidence that powerful institutions – government, the state, corporations are accountable and listening to their concerns.
+Public trust, Aidan argued, can only return when people have confidence that powerful institutions – government, the state, and corporations are accountable and listening to their concerns.
 Journalism at its best can do this job, but only with support.
 He talked about sustainable solutions to the funding crisis facing independent media, campaign to combat hatred and intolerance, pressuring social networks and Internet companies to accept responsibility as news publishers.

 Global perspectives on Fake News – Speakers